Court of assizes (Belgium): Courtroom layout

-The courtroom where a court of assizes is held, requires a particular layout due to the presence of a jury.
+The courtroom where a court of assizes is held requires a particular layout due to the presence of a jury.
 In general, the three judges (with the presiding judge in the middle) sit behind a bench at the back of the courtroom, with the prosecutor-general or his delegate sitting on one side and the court clerk sitting on the other side next to the bench.
 The accused, guarded by police officers, sits in a box to the same side of the courtroom as where the prosecutor-general or his delegate sits, with the defense counsel sitting in front of the box.
 In some cases, the accused's box may be fitted with bulletproof glass.
 To the other side of the courtroom, opposite the accused's box and to the same side as the court clerk, is the jury box where the jury sits.
-In the middle of the courtroom, in between the bench, the accused's box and the jury box, is the witness stand where witnesses take place in order to testify.
+In the middle of the courtroom, in between the bench, the accused's box and the jury box, is the witness stand where witnesses testify.
 At the front of the courtroom are benches for the civil parties and the news media, with seats for the general public in front of those.
 The courtroom is often fitted with television screens or video projectors meant to display video evidence or presentations by expert witnesses.
 The details of the individual layout may of course vary from courtroom to courtroom.